-Unsupported Lookup Usage (Help Reference: LOOKUP))
+Unsupported Lookup Usage (Help Reference: LOOKUP):

-The solver has been halted because the following cell contains an equation with an unsupported reference to either VLOOKUP() or HLOOKUP().
-All arguments must evaluate to being numeric, the third argument must be a numeric constant, and the fourth argument is an optional TRUE/FALSE value.
+The solver has been halted because the following cell contains an unsupported argument to either VLOOKUP() or HLOOKUP() functions.
+All arguments must evaluate to being numeric, the second argument must be in ascending order, the third argument refers to numeric constant, and the fourth argument is an optional TRUE/FALSE value.
+This support can be turned off via the WB|Options|General menu.

-The VLOOKUP() function requires three arguments as follows: VLOOKUP(lookup_value, table_array, col_index_num, [range_lookup]).
+The VLOOKUP() function requires three arguments as follows: VLOOKUP(lookup\value, table\array, col\index\num, [range\lookup]).
 What's Best! places the following restrictions on these arguments:

-- the col index num argument must be a value, not a formula or a cell reference, - all arguments must evaluate to being numeric rather than text, and - range lookup is an optional TRUE / FALSE argument.
+- ♦ All arguments must not be a formula, - the table\array argument must be values, in ascending order, - the col\index\num argument must be a value, not a formula or a cell reference, - all arguments must evaluate to being numeric rather than text, and - range lookup is an optional TRUE / FALSE argument.

-Refer to the What's Best! sample file VLOOKUPWBSOLVER.XLS for an example of valid VLOOKUP() usage.
+Refer to the What's Best! sample file VlookupWBSolver.xls for an example of valid VLOOKUP() usage.